New month! New set of books on my TBR list! SEPTEMBER!

 Love gets ugly.

 Goodness!
-This one really hypes me up, after I read its synopsis, I suddenly had this lapse of scenes that would happen on the book.
-It’s getting me so excited to read, now that I heard it will be a movie. *saving all my feels*
+This one really hypes me up, after I read its synopsis, I suddenly had this lapse of scenes that might happen on the book and It’s getting me so hyped up now that I heard it’ll have it’s film adaptation. *saving all my feels*

 - November 9